LCamel/MPC-Notes/Shamir-Secret-Sharing-en-US.md

 And because they don't need to communicate with each other, this calculation is very cheap.

+# Degree (again)

+The above three calculations [c * p], [p + q], and [ap + bq + cr + ds] do not increase the required degree of the polynomial passing through the shares.

+For example, if the degree of the two polynomials passing through [p] and [q] is 1, then the degree of the polynomial passing through the calculated [p+q] also only needs to be 1.
+There's no need to use a quadratic curve.

+# Next Step

 Next, let's look at how the BGW protocol utilizes Shamir secret sharing.

 ----
 ## Postscript

-Originally, the Lagrange interpolation formula was complex, but after setting x = 0, 1, 2, 3, it suddenly became a simple weighted sum.
+Originally, the Lagrange interpolation formula was more complex, but after setting x = 0, 1, 2, 3, it suddenly became a simple weighted sum.
 This is similar to the Chinese Remainder Theorem.
 (The two methods are inherently similar)